Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3

-Figure \ref{fig:ac} shows the true positive percentage and contamination rate, as a function of the absolute Galactic latitude (top panel) and G magnitude (bottom panel).
-Here, we use the absolute Galactic latitude as a proxy for the extinction, given that stars with low absolute Galactic latitudes will be in the disk, and be more impacted by extinction than stars with high absolute Galactic latitudes.
-The gray histogram shows the arbitrarily scaled underlying distribution of the testing sample for these parameters.
-Here the contamination rate is calculated by taking the number of false positives divided by the total number of stars classified as CEMP stars in each parameter bin.
-The green line shows the contamination rate with the scaling provided by the right y-axis, while the dark blue lines shows the true positive percentage (calculated in the same way as Figure \ref{fig:kc}), with corresponding scaling on the left y-axis.
+Figure \ref{fig:ac} shows the true positive percentage and contamination rate, as a function of extinction (top panel) and apparent $G$ magnitude (bottom panel).
+The grey histogram shows the arbitrarily scaled underlying distribution of the testing sample for these parameters.
+The green line shows the contamination rate, with the scaling provided by the right y-axis, while the dark blue lines show the true positive percentage, with corresponding scaling on the left y-axis.

-As expected, we find that the classification performs better at high absolute Galactic latitudes where extinction is low.
-Specifically, we see that the true positive percentage increases from $\approx$70\% at Galactic latitudes <|10|$^{\circ}$ to $\approx$79\% at Galactic latitudes >|80|$^{\circ}$.
-We also see that the contamination rate drops from $\approx$10\% to $\approx$0\% over the same range.
+As expected, we find that the classification performs better at low extinction.
+Specifically, we see that the true positive percentage decreases from $\approx$ 30\% at $\rm{A_G}$=0 to $\approx$0\% at $\rm{A_G}$=1.
+We also see that the contamination rate increases from $\approx$10\% to $\approx$ 30\% over the same range.
 Of our final sample of CEMP candidates, 77\% has $\rm{A_G}$ < 0.5.
-Furthermore, we find that the classification also improves with brighter G magnitude, as expected, since the G magnitudes is directly related to the signal-to-noise for these spectra.
-We find that the true positive percentage increases from $\approx$70\% at G of $\approx$ 17 mag to $\approx$ 12\% at $G$ =17.5.
+Furthermore, we find that the contamination rate also increases with fainter $G$ magnitude, as expected, since the $G$ magnitudes are directly related to the signal-to-noise for these spectra.
+We find that the false positive percentage increases from $\approx$ 5\% at $G$ magnitude of $\approx$ 13 to $\approx$ 12\% at $G$ =17.5.
 The true positive percentage is lowest for bright stars.
 This is likely because there are few bright CEMP stars in our training sample (see Figure \ref{fig:train2}), which may introduce a bias against detecting bright CEMP stars in the \gaia\ data.
 We also see that the true positive percentage decreases at $G$ > 15.
 This is likely due to lower signal-to-noise for these data.